Fairholme College Boarding House is proud of the care given to each girl who calls it ‘home’.

 - Older Boarders and, if needed…

-- The School Counsellor or Head of House
+- The College Wellbeing Coaches or Head of House

 are thorough and intentional in helping the girls adjust to their new situation and environment, not only in their early days as a boarder but for each of their years under our care.